synw/gomodprompt/README.md

 	log.Fatal(err)
 }

-// Push a turn to the history
+// Push a turn to the history with images tpl.PushToHistory(modprompt.HistoryTurn{
-tpl.PushToHistory(modprompt.HistoryTurn{
 	User:      "What is the capital of France?",
 	Assistant: "The capital of France is Paris.",